CT Parcels

 The Role of CT ECO

 CT ECO is publishing the parcel information downloaded directly from OPM because of it's high value for many applications across the state.
-Without the service and viewer, the parcel layers are only available in individual town viewers or for download in GIS format.
-GIS files require software and know-how to view and use.
-CT ECO is simply sharing the information and has no involvement in the creation or editing of the datasets including tabular information.
+CT ECO also provides information, background, and resources about the parcels and how to use the datasets.
+Before 2024, without the CT ECO service and viewer, the parcel layers were only available in individual town viewers or for download in GIS format which require software and know-how to view and use.
+CT ECO simply shares the information and has no involvement in the creation or editing of the datasets including tabular information.